Her vow to keep wearing this wedding dress sparked a sweet travel tradition

 "At this point, it's kind of dirty.
 We've taken it quite a few places.
 So not brand-, brand-new, but it comes out presentable."

 The dress comes along as part of a tradition she and her husband, Andrew Mathew, both 29, have adopted to celebrate their marriage and their love of travel.
-They have posed for honeymoon and anniversary photos in front of some of the world's most recognizable landmarks, the gauzy dress swirling around Sam.
+They've posed for honeymoon and anniversary photos in front of some of the world's most recognizable landmarks, the gauzy dress swirling around Sam.

 It's a tradition born out of her desire to wear the gown as much as possible.